 Kazak rug in different style homes and 3-min explanation video

 During this process the rug piles are cut short and the entire rug is stone washed, similar to stone washing process used for jeans.
 And because of this process, Kazak rugs have a beautiful antique finish.

 These rugs also have few different field colors, such as red, blue, green and cream.
 Almost all Kazak carpets have geometric patterns.
 They either have very large and bold geometrical motifs or they have smaller and more detailed geometrical motifs.

-Traditionally, owing a Kazak rug was a sign of the owner’s status.
-These rugs were often woven with strands of silver and gold and were placed in palaces, churches and in the palatial homes of the super rich.
+Traditionally, owning a Kazak rug was a sign of the owner’s status.
+These rugs were often woven with strands of silver and gold and were placed in palaces, churches and in the palatial homes of the super-rich.

 These ultra-luxurious rugs were not just used as floor coverings.
 They often adorned walls and were even placed on the throne of the king or at his feet.